occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

+Visual 28 and 29 illustrate correlation coefficients between features for the highest variance and lowest variance countries through heatmaps.
+Happiness Score, GDP, Social Support, and Life Expectancy remain positively correlated to one another in both of the two groups albeit the lowest varaince countries have a noticiblky weaker correlation in general. <br>
+Notably, Generosity is negatively correlated to GDP and Social Support when variance is high, while there is little correlation when variance is low.
+This possibly hints that generosity is impactful only when countries are experiecing stability in happiness; as countries acheive stability in happiness, Generosity holds less value. <br>
-Visual 28 and 29 illustrate correlation coefficients between country features for the highest variance and lowest variance countries through heatmaps.
-Happiness Score, GDP, Social Support, and Life Expectancy remain positively correlated to one another between the two groups.
-However, Freedom shifts from being positively correlated to other features in countries with low variation to an insignificant correlation for most features in countries with high variation.
-This supports that Freedom plays a lesser role in happiness when countries reach a certain stability of happiness.
-Perception of Corruption also shifts from being highly negatively correlated in countries with low variation to no correlation or slightly positive correlation in countries with high variation.
-This supports the idea that corruption plays a larger role in happiness when happiness is stable.
-Notably, Generosity is negatively correlated to GDP and Social Support when variance in happiness is high, while there is little correlation when variance in happiness is low.
-This possibly hints that generosity is impactful only when countries are unstable; as countries become more stable in happiness, Generosity holds less value.
+Freedom shifts from being positively correlated to other features in low variation countries to a much weaker correlation for most features in high variation countries.
+This supports that Freedom plays a less impactiful role in happiness when countries have variable happiness.
+Perception of Corruption also shifts from being highly negatively correlated in low variation countries to no correlation or slightly negative correlation in high variation countries.
+This supports the idea that corruption is more impactful on happiness when happiness is stable.
 | <img src="https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_14.png" width="700" height="580"> |
 |:--:|
 | *Visual 28; Country feature correlation heatmap for countries with lowest varaince in happiness* |